Marijuana Possession

 The best way to determine if you may be eligible for conditional release is to consult with an experienced attorney.
 We can argue to get you into any diversion programs for which you may be eligible.

-If you are charged with distribution of marijuana, you face much harsher penalties than for simple possession.
+If you are charged with unlawful delivery of marijuana, you face much harsher penalties than for simple possession.
 One of the things that changes the potential penalty you receive is if money or property was exchanged for the marijuana or if it was considered a gift.

 Ref: Or.
 Rev. Stat. §475